Benefits of Joining The R.O.A.D.

 -

-Work on individual projects investigating either (1) Content on personal statements and program websites for psychology doctoral programs or (2) Content analysis on Tiktok videos that talk about depression
+Assist on projects that the Research Assistants (RAs) and Doctorate Candidates are working on such as: (1) Content analysis on personal statements and program websites for psychological doctoral programs or (2) Content analysis on social medias presentation of depression

 -